AnonShell/agam-space/docs/docs/security.md

 JavaScript in the same origin, so the security model relies on preventing malicious code from running (CSP headers, HTTPS, code auditing).

+**Important caveat:** The CMK alone is not sufficient to access your data.
+Even if someone obtains your CMK from sessionStorage (via XSS or device theft), they cannot make API requests without a valid session token issued by the server.
+Every API request requires server-side session validation - the server checks that your session is valid and hasn't expired.
+This means:

+- CMK stolen from sessionStorage → Cannot access your files without valid session
+- XSS attack → Still needs to bypass server session validation

-**Important:** We're actively looking for better ways to secure the CMK in sessionStorage while maintaining UX convenience - such as encrypting it with a WebAuthn-derived key.
+**Additional security layer being explored:** We're actively looking for better ways to secure the CMK in sessionStorage while maintaining UX convenience - such as encrypting it with a WebAuthn-derived key.
 Until a more secure solution is implemented, this feature could be placed behind a feature flag if needed, allowing users to choose between convenience (sessionStorage persistence) or maximum security (re-authentication on every page reload).

 ### Trusted devices (WebAuthn)